zuozhenggh/learning-library/data-management-library/big-data/bds-non-ha/upload-query-data/upload-query-data.md

     ![](./images/ll-view-tripdata.png " ")
     </if>

-## **STEP 4:** Query the Uploaded HDFS Data Using Hue
+## **Task 4:** Query the Uploaded HDFS Data Using Hue

-In this step, you log into Hue as the **`training`** administrator user and query the Hive tables that were created by the scripts that you ran in the previous step.
+In this task, you log into Hue as the **`training`** administrator user and query the Hive tables that were created by the scripts that you ran in the previous task.
 Remember, in a non-HA BDS cluster, Hue runs on the first utility node.
 You will use the reserved public IP address that is associated with **`traininun0`** that you created in **Lab 5, Access a BDS Node Using a Public IP Address**.

 1. Open a Web browser window.